rcrespo808/game_test/README.md

 To add new MIDI files to the game:

 1. Place `.mid` files in the `assets/midi/` directory
-2. Run `npm run generate-midi-manifest` to automatically update the manifest
+2. Run `npm run generate-midi-manifest` to automatically update the MIDI manifest
+3. Run `npm run generate-stage-manifest` to automatically generate stage configurations
-3. The new MIDI files will appear in the editor's MIDI file dropdown
+4. The new MIDI files and stage configurations will appear in the menu

-The manifest file (`assets/midi/manifest.json`) can also be edited manually:
+### Manually Editing Manifests

+**MIDI Manifest** (`assets/midi/manifest.json`):
 ```json
 {
   "midiFiles": [